Stakely/stakely-docs/docs/simple-csm/introduction.md

 Simple CSM enables users to earn **over 2x** the standard Ethereum staking APR.
 Here’s how it works:

 1. **Bond Rewards**:
-   - The bond (in ETH or stETH) is converted to **stETH**, earning standard Ethereum staking rewards.
+   - The bond (in ETH, stETH, or wstETH) is converted to **stETH**, earning Ethereum staking rewards from Lido.
 These rewards are distributed daily.

 2. **Validator Commissions**:
-   - By running validators for Lido, you earn additional rewards from validator commissions.
-These rewards are distributed monthly.
+   - By running validators using Lido, you earn additional rewards from validator commissions.
+These rewards are distributed every 28 days.

 Rewards can be claimed anytime through the Lido CSM dashboard.